mcinglis/c-style/readme.md

 Variable-length arrays were introduced in C99 as a way to define dynamic-length arrays with automatic storage; no need for `malloc`.
 For a few reasons, they've been made optional in C11.
 Thus, if you want to use variable-length arrays in C11, you'll have to write to write the `malloc` version anyway.
 Instead, just don't use variable-length arrays.

 I'd advise against using variable-length arrays in C99, too.
-You have to [check the values](https://www.securecoding.cert.org/confluence/display/seccode/ARR32-C.+Ensure+size+arguments+for+variable+length+arrays+are+in+a+valid+range) that control their size to protect against stack-smashing.
-Also, they can't be initialized.
+First, you have to [check the values](https://www.securecoding.cert.org/confluence/display/seccode/ARR32-C.+Ensure+size+arguments+for+variable+length+arrays+are+in+a+valid+range) that control their size to protect against stack-smashing.
+Second, they can't be initialized.
 Finally, avoiding them will make it easier to upgrade to newer standards later on.

 #### Avoid `void *` because it harms type safety

 `void *` is useful for polymorphism, but polymorphism is almost never as important as type safety.
 Void pointers are indispensable in many situations, but you should consider other, safer alternatives first.

 #### If you have a `void *`, assign it to a typed variable as soon as possible